osingaatje/ut-master-thesis/rt.typ

 = Related work <relatedwork>
-In order to answer research questions *RQ1* until *RQ4*, we conducted a small-scale literary study, collecting works from sources such as Google Scholar#footnote(link("https://scholar.google.com/")) and ResearchGate#footnote(link("https://www.researchgate.net"))
+In order to answer research questions *RQ1* until *RQ4*, we conducted a small-scale literary study, collecting works from sources such as Google Scholar#footnote(link("https://scholar.google.com/")) and ResearchGate#footnote(link("https://www.researchgate.net")), using terms such as "automatically grading UML diagrams", "autograder diagram", and "UML diagram assessment".

-Work @Hosseinibaghdadabadi2023 @anas2021 @batmaz2010 @Bian2019 @Bian2020 @Foss2022 @Jebli2023 @Modi2021 @Ali2007 @Ali2007b @thomas2006 @thomas2004 @thomas2009 @thomas2008 @Striewe2011 @Smith2013
+The automatic analysis of diagrams seems to be a relatively new field, having started somewhere in the early 2000s @thomas2004.
+Multiple types of diagrams are researched, including UML diagrams @Hosseinibaghdadabadi2023 @anas2021 @batmaz2010 @Bian2019 @Bian2020 @Jebli2023 @Modi2021 @Ali2007 @Ali2007b @AlRawashdeh2014 @Vachharajani2014 @Striewe2011, Entity-Relation Diagrams (including UML ERDs) @Foss2022 @Foss2022b @thomas2006 @thomas2004 @thomas2009 @thomas2008 @Smith2013

 More focused on interactivity: @Foss2022b

 Work on AI @Bouali2025 @Stikkolorum2019

-Nondeterminism of AI @he2025 @brenndoerfer2025 @atil2025 + counterarg: inherent lack of transparency, risks of nondeterminism in grading (see sources) == bad because same solution might not give same grade), lack of consistency (contexxt window, importance of reducing prompt length, ...)

 Further proof of unreliability of using Large Language Models (LLMs) for automatic grading: "In the evaluation based on UC4, GPT deducts points for missing relationships between specified actors and use cases, but theses relationships existed in the UML use case" #cite(<Wang2025>, supplement: "p.13"), and "While the models would provide a final score as requested in the prompt’s response format, this  core often did not match the actual sum of points awarded in their criterion-by-criterion assessment.#cite(<Bouali2025>, supplement: "p.164").
 Bouali et al. identify the problem perfectly, stating that "This discrepancy can be attributed to the autoregressive nature of LLMs, where they generate responses token by token".

 I believe that the observation from #cite(<Bouali2025>, form: "prose") highlights the underlying problem of using LLMs for automatic grading.
 Because these models are in their very essence based on predicting tokens @Ferraris2025, there is no formal guarantee that grades are produced with accuracy.
 The fact that LLMs produce grades that correlate with human grading does not mean that this grading is done in a fair, consistent, or reliable manner.
+In particular, reliability is affected by the nondeterminism introduced into LLMs, either deliberately, with 'temperature' controls per model, or accidentally, because batch processing ordering for large-scale LLM deployments can introduce nondeterminism @brenndoerfer2025 @atil2025.

+While @Bouali2025 attempts to lower the amount of nondeterminism by setting the model's temperature to zero, nondeterminism can still occur due to

+Nondeterminism of AI @he2025 @brenndoerfer2025 @atil2025 + counterarg: inherent lack of transparency, risks of nondeterminism in grading (see sources) == bad because same solution might not give same grade), lack of consistency (contexxt window, importance of reducing prompt length, ...).

 Experience on TAs @Ahmed2024